kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 web-4     1/1       Running   0         19s
 ```

+As the Stateful Set controller scaled the number of replicas, it
+created each Pod sequentially, waiting each Pod's predecessor to be Running and
+Ready before launching the subsequent Pod.

-You can also use [`kubectl patch`](/docs/user-guide/kubectl/kubectl_pacth/) to
+Note that you can also use
-achieve the same effect.
+[`kubectl patch`](/docs/user-guide/kubectl/kubectl_pacth/) to achieve the same
+effect.

 ```shell
 $ kubectl patch statefulset web -p '{"spec":{"replicas":3}}' "web" patched
 ```

-As the Stateful Set controller scaled the number of replicas, it
-creates each Pod sequentially, waiting each Pod's predecessor to be Running and
-Ready before launching the subsequent Pod.

-Use [`kubectl scale`](/docs/user-guide/kubectl/kubectl_scale/) to scale the
-Stateful Set back down to 3 replicas, and use
+Scale the Stateful Set back down to 3 replicas and watch the scale down
-[`kubectl get`](/docs/user-guide/kubectl/kubectl_get/) to watch the Set's Pods.
+process.

 ```shell
 $ kubectl scale statefulset web --replicas=3